GSA-TTS/FAC-transition-site/src/data/validations/intake-validations.md

 Intake validations are critical for several reasons.

-1. **They are user-centered**. <br>Each validation produces errors that are human-friendly.
+1. **They are user-centered**. <br>When a validation finds a mistake in the data, we try and produce error messages that are human-friendly.
 They are what help auditors and grantees fix errors they may have made.
 Our messages specify errors down to the specific cell, and are refined for usability based on user feedback.
 2. **They are self-contained**.<br>Each validation does only one thing.
 This helps the GSA team with maintaining the validations.
 3. **They are comprehensive**.<br>The intake validations are intended to cover all possible error conditions we might encounter.
 In the event that an auditor or grantee finds a new, surprising way to enter data into our forms... we add a new intake validation.